-During the year retirement benefits were accruing to 4 Trustees (2013 - 4) in respect of defined benefit pension schemes.
+During the year retirement benefits were accruing to 4 Trustees (2014 - 4) in respect of defined benefit pension schemes.

 The Principal and other staff Trustees only receive remuneration in respect of services they provide undertaking the roles of Principal and staff, and not in respect of their services as Trustees.
-Other Trustees did not receive any payments, other than expenses, from the Academy in respect of their role as Trustees.
-The value of Trustees' remuneration for those holding the post Headteacher fell within the following bands:
+Other Trustees did not receive any payments from the Academy in respect of their role as Trustees.
+The value of Trustees' remuneration fell within the following bands: